greg-raven/Uncommon-Sense/_posts/2016-06-10-science-in-the-service-of-globalism.md

 ---
-title: 'Science in the service of globalism'
+title: "Science in the service of globalism"
 layout: post
 categories:
 - environment